Simple Arduino Circuit showing pin 13 connected to a resistor which is connected to a LED that is grounded from its cathode.

 3. Code

-Here’s a simple Arduino code to make the LED blink:
+As your first code, you can copy and paste the below code into Arduino IDE, a simple Arduino code to make the LED blink:

 // Define pin number